Huaco (pottery)

 Nazca culture huaco, double spout and bridge vessel representing an orca.

 Moche Portrait pot.
 This fine pot appears to represent a good-humored Moche man.

 Huaco or Guaco is the generic name given in Peru mostly to earthen vessels and other finely made pottery artworks by the indigenous peoples of the Americas found in pre-Columbian sites such as burial locations, sanctuaries, temples and other ancient ruins.
 Huacos are not mere earthenware but notable pottery specimens linked to ceremonial, religious, artistic or aesthetic uses in central Andean, pre-Columbian civilizations.

 The Huari (Wari), along with the Nazca, the Moche and others, were among the major creators of figurines who passed down through history their unique skills in ceramics.
 The Incas, who absorbed all the cultures in the time of its expansion, also produced huacos.

 Etymology

 Since the time of the Spanish conquest of Peru, these types of pieces have been found in pre-Columbian sites like temples, graves and burials, as well as other kinds of ruins.
-These sites, especially if they are of a sacred meaning, are called generic huaca or waqa in native Quechua, where it is likely that the figurines take their name.
-In Peru, a huaquero is a person that digs in ancient pre-Columbian ruins illegally in order to get valuable pieces of artwork, usually destroying the structure.
+These sites, especially those of sacred meaning, are called huaca or waqa in Quechua, from which the figurines likely derive their name.
+In Peru, a "huaquero" is someone who illegally excavates ancient pre-Columbian ruins to obtain valuable works of art, usually destroying the structure in the process.